Borislav-Iliev/github-demo/README.md

 ## Branch

-Some text for rebase example in main.
+Some text for rebase example.